ZitySpace/react-annotate/README.md

 ## Development in the repo

-1. run `yarn` under root path to install dependencies.
+1. run `yarn install` under root path to install dependencies.
-2. run `yarn start` to watch and hot build the library.
+2. run `yarn dev` to watch and hot build the library.
-3. run `yarn` and `yarn start` under example folder to hot build the example.
+3. run `yarn install` and `yarn start` under example folder to hot build the example.
 4. edit library source code and see changes in the example UI.

 ## Documentation